-The completion of the Capitol's restoration brought with it the need to resolve matters concerning the identification and future use of the Capitol's rooms, including this suite, which now serves as the office of the Governor's Legislative Affairs Director and staff.
+The completion of the Capitol's restoration brought with it the need to resolve matters concerning the identification and future use of the Capitol's rooms, including this suite, which now serves as the office of the Senate Majority Leader.
+(No committees have met in this office space since the restoration.)
 A new numbering system, devised by Capitol Preservation Architect Richard C. Frank, was introduced indicating the ownership of the space (House, Senate, Executive, etc.) and the room's number.
-The suite was renumbered to E120, E120A, E120B, E120C, and E122.
-In the years since the restoration, the office has been used by legislative teams for Governors Engler, Granholm, Snyder, and Whitmer.
+The Auditor General's old suite was renumbered to S102, S104, S104A, S106, S106A, S108, S108A, S108B, S110, and S110A.